layonthehorn/backup_program/README.md

 To use this you would either schedule its run it with a cronjob or do it yourself manually.
 You need to provide an argument for the backup storage location and it will create the required folders within it.
+Optionally you can tell it to backup your installed packages and repos.
+Note: This only works on Fedora Linux.
+* backup_main.py (storage_folder) (True/False)